jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-29/chapter-16.md

 In the reign of Gallus, a mighty collection of nations, who afterwards became more celebrated, spread their ravages through all Europe; and the Persians having invaded Syria, abandoned their conquests only to preserve their booty.

 We no longer see any of those swarms of Barbarians which the North formerly sent out.
 The violences of the Romans had made the people of the South retire into the North=  while the force which confined them subsisted, they remained there=  when it was weakened, they dispersed themselves into all parts * .

 The same thing happened some ages after.

 The conquest and tyrannies of Charlemagne had again forced the nations of the South into the North=  as soon as this empire was weakened, they poured a second time from the North into the South.

-And if at present a prince made the same ravages in Europe, the nations driven into the North, with their backs to the limits of the universe, would maintain their ground, till the moment they should over-run and conquer Europe a third time.
+If at present a prince made the same ravages in Europe, the nations driven into the North, with their backs to the limits of the universe, would maintain their ground, till the moment they should over-run and conquer Europe a third time.

 The miserable disorders which had so long been springing up in the several successions of the emperors, were now come to their fatal maturity, and that period which was concurrent with the close of Valerian’s reign, and the duration of that of his son Gallienus, produced thirty pretenders to the empire, the greatest part of whom being swept away by their mutual contentions, their devastations were limited to a short reign; and they gained nothing durable but the appellation of the thirty tyrants.